 Finding style on a budget of $0

 But they’re trying hard.
-Kids with too-short jeans and missing buttons have obviously spent time and effort styling their hair just right and they’ve got all the mannerisms and body language of their peers on TV.
-They’re doing their best to be normal, cool, style-conscious kids even when there’s no one at home to help them do it.
+Children with too-short jeans and missing buttons have obviously spent time and effort styling their hair just right, and they’ve got all the mannerisms and body language of their peers on TV.
+They’re doing their best to be normal, cool and style-conscious even when there’s no one at home to help them do it.

 But all of that cool falls apart in the face of a new backpack.

 The three sisters

 At one of our affiliate elementary schools, volunteer coordinator, Kim, introduced us to three sisters who live with their father.
 Becky and Amber are 10-year-old twins, and Jordan is 8 years old.
 Their father hadn’t provided any school supplies, so Kim showed them to her supply closet, which she’s stocked with items from Children Incorporated and a few local donors.

 Inside the closet, the girls were overwhelmed.
 It’s not that there was so much — it’s that there was anything at all.
 The sisters had clearly never been given the chance to pick out something for themselves — ever.

 Amber and Jordan managed it fairly well — they viewed the selection and honed in on the backpacks they wanted.

 Becky, however, was a different matter.
 She kept staring, picking up one and then another, paralyzed by having any options at all.
 Eventually, we had to encourage her to choose so she could get back to class, and she finally walked out with her favorite.